 I’m also director of MAGiCAL Projects, an enterprise developing game-based tools for education.
 One of these, developed a while ago in an ESRC-funded project, is a game-authoring tool called Missionmaker, used to make 3-D adventure games.
 You can read more on the Missionmaker page on this site.

-In my other life, I live in Cambridge with my partner Jenny, Deputy Principal in a Cambridge secondary school.
-I play melodeon and Northumbrian smallpipes in The Great Eastern Ceilidh Company, run a piping workshop at the Cambridge Folk Festival, and fairly regularly attend the London smallpipers’ group at the Calthorpe Arms on Gray’s Inn Road.
+In my other life, I live in Cambridge with my partner Jenny, formerly a Deputy Principal in a Cambridge secondary school.
+I play melodeon and Northumbrian smallpipes in the song band Camus; run a piping workshop at the Cambridge Folk Festival; and fairly regularly attend the London smallpipers’ group at the Calthorpe Arms on Gray’s Inn Road.
 The pipes are a connection for me with my family’s origins in the north-east of England.
 My pipes were made by Nigel Barlow; my melodeons are by Castagnari: a D/G Mory, a D/G Nico and a C/F Lilly.

 Here’s the band playing two of my tunes.